chubetho/Bachelor_Thesis/chapters/experimental.typ

 The UI library must be designed to be minimal, highly extensible, and independent of any specific location within the application, ensuring its effectiveness and usability across various parts of the system.

 As shown in @figure_button_ui_with_customized, a basic `UiButton` component is implemented as a simple HTML button element with predefined Tailwind CSS classes and no context-specific logic.
-If the home micro frontend requires a customized button, it can create a wrapper around this component to extend its own styles, as demonstrated by the `HomeButton` component.
+If the home micro frontend requires a customized button, it can create a wrapper around this component to extend its styles, as demonstrated by the `HomeButton` component.

 #figure(
   caption: [The `UiButton` component and its wrapper `HomeButton`.]